caoguanjie/json-to-jsmodel-class/README.md

 - Select the json object
 - Right click then select Convert to JS Model or ctrl+shift+p type and select Convert to JS Model
+- Enter a class name or press enter for the default

 ## Requirements